craddis1/CosmoWAP/docs/source/biasmodel.rst

 .. py:class:: PBBias(cosmo_funcs, survey_params)
    :module: peak_background_bias

    This class computes second-order and non-Gaussian biases for a given survey and cosmology.
-It stores the computed bias functions as attributes.
+It stores the computed bias functions as well as the HOD parameters as attributes.

    **Parameters**: